 The course is a laboratory to accompany AST 111.
 Emphasis is placed on laboratory experiences which enhance the materials presented in AST 111 and which provide practical experience.
 Upon completion, students should be able to demonstrate an understanding of the universe around them.
-This course has been approved for transfer under the CAA and ICAA as a general education course in Natural Science.Page 130 Catalog 2013-2014
+This course has been approved for transfer under the CAA and ICAA as a universal general education transfer component course (UGETC) in Natural Sciences-AA.